canallee/canallee.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Excited by the unlimited possibilities in applying machine learning frameworks to biology.
-Current first-year Ph.D. student affiliated with [Berkeley AI Research (BAIR)](https://bair.berkeley.edu/) lab at UC Berkeley, currently rotating in Prof. [Yun S. Song](http://people.eecs.berkeley.edu/~yss/)'s group.

-During my undergraduate years (freshman at UIUC, then at Cornell), I have been extremely fortunate to be advised by Prof. [Buz Barstow](https://barstow.bee.cornell.edu) and
-Prof. [Chris De Sa](https://www.cs.cornell.edu/~cdesa/) @Cornell, and Prof. [Huimin Zhao](http://faculty.scs.illinois.edu/~zhaogrp/) @UIUC.
+I am a CS PhD student advised by Prof. [Yun S. Song](http://people.eecs.berkeley.edu/~yss/), affiliated with [Berkeley AI Research (BAIR)](https://bair.berkeley.edu/).
+During my undergraduate years (freshman at UIUC, then at Cornell), I have been fortunate to be advised by Prof. [Buz Barstow](https://barstow.bee.cornell.edu) and Prof. [Chris De Sa](https://www.cs.cornell.edu/~cdesa/) @Cornell, and Prof. [Huimin Zhao](http://faculty.scs.illinois.edu/~zhaogrp/) @UIUC.

 My research interest lies broadly in the power set of {*synthetic biology*, *AI4Science*, *generative models*, *deep learning*}.
 I have been working on projects involving